danielcorder/reference/README.md

 # reference
-A collection of useful references and utilities in application, including code related to parsing different file types and translating code.
+A collection of useful references and utilities in application.